Skip to content

 Acute Hazards

-Event-driven risks from extreme weather that can cause immediate damage.
+Event-driven extreme weather risks that can cause immediate damage.

 Heat waveTemperature